scrapfishies/ai-generated-tarot/README.md

 To generate annotations - the cards' interprations and additional questions to ponder - I used [HuggingFace's pre-trained GPT-2 transformer model](https://huggingface.co/transformers/model_doc/gpt2.html).
 I've wanted to work with text generation models for a while now and was very pleased with GPT-2's ability to generate new card meanings.
 I then clustered generated texts using a pre-trained word-embeddings model to calculate average document vectors and their cosine similarity scores.

 After matching generated images and texts, I created a Twitter bot, [@AITarotBot](https://twitter.com/AITarotBot), that will tweet randomly generated daily readings.
-Follow and enjoy!
+Please follow and enjoy!

 ### Workflow & Process